dcmde/spline/README.md

-# Spline
+# BSpline

-This repo is based on the code of Arkan (https://github.com/brainexcerpts/Spline).
+This repo is based on the code of Arkan (https://github.com/brainexcerpts/BSpline).
 The `splines.hpp` allows to compute spline functions and the first derivate.

 ## How To